CruzanCaramele/Tournament-Results/README.md

 # Tournament Results

-Navigate into the vagrant folder for contents
+Navigate into the vagrant folder to access the tournament project file

 ## Table of contents